-As noted above, Mr. Cooper was not party to an employment agreement during fiscal year 2021.
-On January 12, 2021, the Company updated the employment terms with Mr. Cooper to provide for, among other terms, annual long-term incentive awards intended to preserve alignment between Mr. Cooper's compensation and the Company's performance.
-Beginning with our 2021 fiscal year and retroactive to October 1, 2020, Mr. Cooper's employment terms include (i) an annual base salary of \$3,000,000; (ii) a target annual bonus of \$7,000,000, with the actual amount to be determined by the Compensation Committee, payable in the form of a number of RSUs based on the average daily closing price of our common stock during the preceding fiscal year, which will be granted after completion of each fiscal year (i.e., when other NEO bonuses are paid); and (iii) an annual grant of RSUs having a grant date value of \$7,000,000 (see "Long-Term Equity Incentives-Long-Term Incentive Awards Granted to NEOs in Fiscal Year 2021").
-The RSUs granted to Mr. Cooper in respect of his annual bonus and annual long-term incentive awards have the same vesting conditions and other terms as the FY 2021 Awards described above.
+As noted above, Mr. Cooper was not party to an employment agreement during fiscal year 2022.
+Mr. Cooper's employment terms with the Company during fiscal year 2022 provided for, among other terms, annual long-term incentive awards intended to preserve alignment between Mr. Cooper's compensation and the Company's performance.
+Mr. Cooper's employment terms included (i) an annual base salary of \$3,000,000; (ii) a target annual bonus of \$7,000,000, with the actual amount to be determined by the Compensation Committee, payable in the form of a number of RSUs based on the average daily closing price of our common stock during the preceding fiscal year, which will be granted after completion of each fiscal year (i.e., when other NEO bonuses are paid); and (iii) an annual grant of RSUs having a grant date value of \$7,000,000 (see "Long-Term Equity Incentives-Long-Term Incentive Awards Granted to NEOs in Fiscal Year 2022").
+The RSUs granted to Mr. Cooper in respect of his annual bonus and annual long-term incentive awards have the same vesting conditions and other terms as the FY 2022 Awards described above.
 For purposes of determining Mr. Cooper's eligibility for a qualifying retirement with respect to his RSUs, his service and employment with the Company includes his service as a director and consultant.
 Mr. Cooper's employment continues to be at-will.